facebook/prophet/docs/_docs/contributing.md

 Make sure you have installed [rpy2](https://rpy2.bitbucket.io/) so that the R code can be run as well.

 In R, the documentation for the source code must also generated if new parameters are added or a new function is created.
 This is documented with ``roxygen``.

-Run the command below before submitting, otherwise the CI check will error:
+Run the command below before submitting a PR with any changes to the R code, otherwise the CI check will error:

 ```
 devtools::document()